Red Star OS: Version 3.0

 The operating system was leaked by Zammis Clark ("SlipStream").

 Version 4.0

-Very little information is available on version 4.0.
+Little information is available on version 4.0.

-As of late 2017 it is known that a Red Star 4.0 exists and is being field tested.

-According to The Pyongyang Times, an official version of Red Star OS 4.0 has been developed as of January 2019, with full network support as well as system and service management tools.
+According to The Pyongyang Times, an official version of Red Star OS 4.0 had been developed by January 2019, with full network support as well as system and service management tools.

-In June and July 2020, South Korea's NKEconomy (NK경제) obtained Red Star 4.0 and published articles about it.
+In June and July 2020, South Korea's NKEconomy (NK경제) obtained a copy of Red Star OS 4.0 and have published articles about it.

 Vulnerabilities

 In 2016, the computer security company Hacker House found a security vulnerability in the integrated web browser Naenara.
 This vulnerability makes it possible to execute commands on the computer if the user clicks on a crafted link.